Back to blog

 A good workflow has four decision states.
 In monitor mode, the agent watches for conflicts.
 In advisory mode, it recommends options but cannot write changes.
 In assisted execution mode, it drafts updates after approval.
 In controlled automation mode, it can apply low-risk changes within a bounded policy and escalate exceptions.
 Moving between these states should be a governance decision, not an engineering shortcut.

-ERP, MES, CMMS, and Shop-Floor Integration Map
+ERP, MES, CMMS, And Shop-Floor Integration Map

 Production scheduling agents are integration-heavy.
 ERP may own customer demand, materials, and financial commitments.
 MES may own dispatch, work-in-progress, and line status.
 CMMS may own preventive maintenance windows and open asset work orders.
 WMS may own inventory movements.
 Supervisors may still rely on shift boards and messaging groups.
 The agent has to respect that ownership instead of creating another disconnected planning surface.